Advantages of Database Management System

 - Better Data Transferring: Database management creates a place where users have an advantage of more and better-managed data.
 Thus making it possible for end-users to have a quick look and to respond fast to any changes made in their environment.

 - Minimized Data Inconsistency: Data inconsistency occurs between files when different versions of the same data appear in different places.
-For Example, data inconsistency occurs when a student’s name is saved as “John Wayne” on a main computer of the school but on the teacher registered system same student name is “William J. Wayne”, or when the price of a product is $86.95 in the local system of the company and its National sales office system shows the same product price as $84.95.
+For Example, data inconsistency occurs when a student’s name is saved as “John Wayne” on the main computer of the school but on the teacher registered system same student name is “William J. Wayne”, or when the price of a product is $86.95 in the local system of the company and its National sales office system shows the same product price as $84.95.
 So if a database is properly designed then Data inconsistency can be greatly reduced hence minimizing data inconsistency.

 - Faster data Access: The Database management system (DBMS) helps to produce quick answers to database queries thus making data access faster and more accurate.
 For example, to read or update the data.
 For example, end-users, when dealing with large amounts of sale data, will have enhanced access to the data, enabling a faster sales cycle.
 Some queries may be like: